 All members of the school will be made aware of this policy and their responsibilities in relation to it.
 All staff members will receive training on identifying and dealing with the different types of bullying.

-All types of bullying will be discussed as part of the RSE and health education curriculum, in line with the Relationships, Sex and Health Education (RSHE) Policy.
+All types of bullying will be discussed as part of the curriculum.

 The curriculum will explore and discuss issues at age-appropriate stages such as: